alextongdo/doc-master/README.md

 `docker compose up`

 ### Platform Incompatibility
-If you encounter any platform errors, a Compose file is provided that builds the images from scratch using this Github repository.
+If you encounter any platform errors, a Compose file is provided that builds the images from scratch using this Github repository, which is a more stable method of installation for x86 platforms.

 1. First, follow steps 1 and 2 from above.